pdqcom/simplemdm-toybox/README.md

 There are several helper scripts included in the `bin` directory.
 Each one has their own help.
 To view the help run `./bin/$command -h`

-In order to setup SimplerMDM for the first time, run
+In order to setup SimplerMDM for the first time, run:
 ```
 ./bin/setup
 ```